wmenge/timekeeper/README.md

 We have a selected project so we're ready to enter some times:

 ```
-$ entry-add 1h30m "Fixed the bug causing the application to crash"
+$ add-entry 1h30m "Fixed the bug causing the application to crash"
 ```
 Result:
 ```